ember-nexus/api/README.md

 [![Discord](https://img.shields.io/discord/1135243882360221787?logo=discord&label=Discord&color=%235865f2)](https://discord.gg/qbQFBrJrRC)

 Ember Nexus is a knowledge graph API, which means that it is specialized in storing and retrieving your data.
-It can be used as an alternative to Obsidian, Notion, your companies ERP or content management systems or as a blank database for your own projects.
+It can be used as an alternative to Obsidian, Notion, your company's ERP or content management systems or as a blank database for your own projects.
 As long as you need to store data and are interested in easy to use cutting edge features - Ember Nexus will be useful for you! :D